aelshehawy/academic-kickstart_ash/content/project/schools/index.md

 date = 2022-07-13T00:00:00

 # Project summary to display on homepage.
-summary = "Data Collection Project of Egyptian Schools from 1820-1920 [more info soon :open_hands:!]"
+summary = "Data Collection Project of Egyptian Schools [more info soon :open_hands:!]"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["royalties", "pcr"]`